 1. Know your audience

 When thinking about how to write a white paper, the most important step is making sure you know who you’re writing for.
-What does their job entail?
-Think about their pain points or aspirations and how your white paper can help them.
-Also consider any misconceptions or biases they may have towards the topic.

 2. Strategize and plan

 Figuring out how to write a white paper is all about landing on a great topic.
 Sit down and brainstorm ideas for your white paper.
 What is it that your ideal customers want to know?
 What will help them solve a burning problem?

 If you’re stuck for topic ideas, you can turn to a ready source—anyone in your company who speaks directly to customers or prospects.
 For you, that may be any employee from: